How It Works?¶

 .
 It first arrives at the coordinator, which is the brain of the Trino system.

-The coordinator begins by parsing this statement, checking for syntax and semantic correctness.
-Once validated, the statement is transformed into a query.
-This query is more than just text—it’s a fully-formed plan that defines how the cluster will execute the user’s command.
 The query is broken down into a hierarchy of stages, forming a distributed execution plan.
 These stages form a tree-like structure, where each stage represents a logical step of the query, such as scanning data, performing aggregation, or returning final results.

 Although stages define what needs to be done, they don't perform the actual computation.
 Instead, each stage is implemented through multiple tasks.
 These tasks are distributed across worker nodes in the cluster.
 Each task is responsible for executing a portion of its parent stage, and together, the tasks accomplish the overall goal of that stage.

 Each task works on specific chunks of data called splits.
-A split is a subset of the overall dataset—for example, a single Parquet file or a segment of rows.
+A split is a subset of the overall dataset.
+For example, a single Parquet file or a segment of rows.
 The coordinator asks the storage connector (such as the Hive connector) for a list of available splits for a given table and then assigns those splits to the tasks running on various workers.

 Within each task, the execution is further broken down into one or more drivers.
 A driver is essentially a data pipeline that runs in a single thread.
 Each driver consists of a series of operators.
 These operators perform concrete operations like scanning a table, filtering rows, applying functions, or aggregating values.
 You can think of a driver as a physical pipeline built from operator components.